eddie-atkinson/pandas-should-go-extinct/slides/slides.typ

 - Supported in Pandas since 2.0 (April 2023)
   - Some functions still create NumPy arrays
 #pause
-- *Polars and DuckDB support zero copy serialisation from Arrow-backed Pandas DataFrames*
+- *Polars and DuckDB support zero copy serialisation to and from Arrow-backed Pandas DataFrames*

 == Practical Example